CiccioGallo13/Yaras_Playground/README.md

 # YARA's Playground
 This is a web-application that will help you to write and test your YARA rules.

-To use the app, you need to clone this repo (or download it), after that you can open the backend folder with you IDE and install the requirements;\
+To use the app, you need to clone this repo (or download it), after that you can open the backend folder with you IDE and install the requirements.\
 Python 3.9 is required, and that you can install the requirements using pip:
 ```bash
 pip install -r requirements.txt